 MUST 398/498.
 Museum Studies Internship (8E)

-Internships provide direct hands-on and academic experience in a museum environment selected by the student, approved by the program coordinator, mentored by a member of the museum studies steering committee, and formalized in a learning contract.
-The internship may be undertaken in a nearby institution, but further afield or abroad as well.
+Internships provide direct hands-on and academic experience in a museum or related environment selected by the student.
+An internship must be pre-approved by the program coordinator prior to registration and formalized in a learning contract.
+Faculty Mentors should be current or former steering committee members.
+The internship may be undertaken in a nearby institution, but further afield, or abroad as well.